What to Look for During Bible Study

 It is imperative to know the context of the passage that you are reading.
 A passage from the Old Testament is going to be different from a passage from the New Testament.
 Thinking about what we know from the time period of the book, and the culture during that time helps give context to the passage.
 A book in the Old Testament, written to the Isrealites has implications for us today but it is not written for us

-1. How God’s Word in other texts speaks about the text (or the topic) at hand.
+How God’s Word in other texts speaks about the text

 This is the time to look into the other passages your passage might be quoting or referring to.
 Reading the passages being referenced to will help you give you a greater context and idea of the purpose and message of your current reading.